sidd9768/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aims to predict the happening of accidents
+This project aims to predict the price range of Mobile Phone

-The main python script is scripts data